sagiegurari/cargo-make/docs/_includes/content.md

     cargo make [FLAGS] [OPTIONS] [TASK]

 FLAGS:
     -h, --help              Prints help information
+        --list-all-steps    Lists all known steps
         --no-workspace      Disable workspace support (tasks are triggered on workspace and not on members) --print-steps       Only prints the steps of the build in the order they will be invoked but without invoking them -v, --verbose           Sets the log level to verbose (shorthand for --loglevel verbose) -V, --version           Prints version information

 OPTIONS:
         --cwd <DIRECTORY>         Will set the current working directory.
 The search for the makefile will be from this directory if defined.